dterracino/essentials-vs/docs/index.md

 This feature is only enabled if a build/rebuild **is** currently in progress.

 - **Toolbar**
-    - click the *Cancel Build* button on the *Yann's Essentials* toolbar
+    - click the *Cancel Build* button on the *VS Essentials* toolbar
     - ![Cancel Build (toolbar)][cancel-build-toolbar]
 - **Main Menu**
-    - click on the *Yann's Essentials* menu in *Visual Studio*'s main menu bar
+    - click on the *VS Essentials* menu in *Visual Studio*'s main menu bar
     - select *Rebuild Project*
     - ![Cancel Build (menu)][cancel-build-menu]
 - **Context Menu**
     - right-click in any code window
-    - select *Yann's Essentials* in the context menu
+    - select *VS Essentials* in the context menu
     - select *Cancel Build*
     - ![Cancel Build (context)][cancel-build-context]
 - **Keyboard Shortcut**